Nispanu78/CastingAgencyNew/README.md

     "success": true
 }

+POST/actors

+It creates a new actor using JSON request parameters and adds it to the database.
+If it creates the actor it returns success = True, else it aborts with 422 error message.
+Example of successful post/movies request:

+{
+    "new_actor": {
+        "name": "John Taylor",
+        "age": 25,
+        "gender": "male",
+        "movie_id": 6
+    },
+    "success": true
+}

 DELETE/actors/<int:id>
 It deletes the actors present in the database
 If it deletes the actor it returns success = True, else it aborts with 422 error message.